Conviva/conviva-android-appanalytics/README.md

 conviva_compose_view | Whenever a destination change occurs in the NavController  of the ComposeNavigation

 ### Limitations:
-- Starting from version [v0.9.7](https://github.com/Conviva/conviva-android-appanalytics/releases/tag/v0.9.7), the auto-collection of <b>screen_view</b> and <b>application_install</b> events are temporarily affected due to controlled ingestion by Conviva.
-This impact is only valid until the Conviva Remote Config is available and will no longer persist in subsequent launches.
+- Starting from version [v0.9.7](https://github.com/Conviva/conviva-android-appanalytics/releases/tag/v0.9.7), the auto-collection of <b>screen_view</b> and <b>application_install</b> events is temporarily affected due to controlled ingestion by Conviva.
+This impact occurs only during the first fresh launch after an app install or clear-data.
+It is valid only until the Conviva Remote Config becomes available and will no longer persist in subsequent launches.

 To learn about the default metrics for analyzing the native and web applications performance, such as App Crashes, Avg Screen Load Time, and Page Loads, refer to the [App Experience Metrics](https://pulse.conviva.com/learning-center/content/eco/eco_metrics.html) page in the Learning Center.
 </details>